NicolasGuillaumeSoulie/AnotherRustRayTracingTheNextWeek/README.md

 ### Dielectric implementation

+Implementing a dielectric [material](./src/raytracer/hittable/material.rs) proved to be challenging.
+Well, first I decided to provide an actual proof of the formulas used for computing the refracting ray.
+The second challenge came from a bug I spent hours searching.

 #### Refraction Vector Formulas Demonstration

-The [book](https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics/snell'slaw) gives us formulas for computing $R^′$ without telling us how it works.
-Here I will try to demonstrate why they work.
+The [book](https://raytracing.github.io/books/RayTracingInOneWeekend.html#dielectrics/snell'slaw) gives us formulas for computing $R^′$ without telling us how it works. *"You can go ahead and prove this for yourself if you want, but we will treat it as fact and move on."* Well, here I will try to prove it.

 We want to demonstrate: